greg-md/php-support/docs/Arr.md

 ## has

-Determine if a key exists in an array.
+Determine if a key or an array of keys exists in an array.

 ```php
 has(array &$array, string|array $key): boolean